nodegoat/documentation/configuration/data_design/type.md

 Specify whether the temporality of a Sub-Object is defined by a date or a period.

-In a multi-user Domain: Select the minimum clearance level a user needs to edit the temporality of a Sub-Object.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to edit the temporality of a Sub-Object.

-In a multi-user Domain: Select the minimum clearance level a user needs to view the temporality of a Sub-Object.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to view the temporality of a Sub-Object.

-Select the source of the date of a Sub-Object.
+*Optional*: Select the source of the date of a Sub-Object.

-Check the checkbox 'lock' to only allow for Location References in a Sub-Object.
+*Optional*: Check the checkbox 'lock' to only allow for Location References in a Sub-Object.

-Select which Type will be the default Type for the Location Reference of a Sub-Object.
+*Optional*: Select which Type will be the default Type for the Location Reference of a Sub-Object.

-Check the checkbox 'lock' to lock the selected Type for the Location References in a Sub-Object.
+*Optional*: Check the checkbox 'lock' to lock the selected Type for the Location References in a Sub-Object.

-Select which Sub-Object of the selected Type will be the default Sub-Object for the Location Reference of a Sub-Object.
+*Optional*: Select which Sub-Object of the selected Type will be the default Sub-Object for the Location Reference of a Sub-Object.

-Check the checkbox 'lock' to lock the selected Sub-Object for the Location References in a Sub-Object.
+*Optional*: Check the checkbox 'lock' to lock the selected Sub-Object for the Location References in a Sub-Object.

-Select the source of the Location Reference of a Sub-Object.
+*Optional*: Select the source of the Location Reference of a Sub-Object.

-In a multi-user Domain: Select the minimum clearance level a user needs to edit the Location Reference of a Sub-Object.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to edit the Location Reference of a Sub-Object.

-In a multi-user Domain: Select the minimum clearance level a user needs to view the Location Reference of a Sub-Object.
+*Optional*: In a multi-user Domain: Select the minimum clearance level a user needs to view the Location Reference of a Sub-Object.

 ##### Sub-Object Descriptions